rogerliaogz/Python-programming-exercises/100+ Python challenging programming exercises for Python 3.md

 Level 3

 Question:
-Write a program to compute the frequency of the words from the input.
-The output should output after sorting the key alphanumerically.
+Write a program to .
 Suppose the following input is supplied to the program:
 New to Python or choosing between Python 2 and Python 3?
 Read Python 2 or Python 3.
 Then, the output should be: